 Posts Tagged: nuclear weapons

-Israel's attack on Iraq's Osirak nuclear reactor did little to halt Iraq's nuclear-weapons program.
+Israel's 1981 attack on Iraq's Osirak reactor may have actually accelerated Iraq's nuclear-weapons program.

 China's nuclear tunnels are exponentially more alarming than Iran's underground uranium enrichment facilities.

 A disagreement is ongoing about what exactly should and shouldn't be included in the nuclear-weapons budget.

 Tehran denies that the rash of explosions its gas pipelines and oil refineries have suffered is the result of sabotage.

 No matter how you look at it, the evidence that Iran is developing nuclear weapons just doesn't exist.

 The new arms race isn't about which state has more nuclear weapons.

 We need to acknowledge the genuine security concerns of Israel and Iran, as well as point out the objective hazards of nuclear-weapons possession.

 Abolishing the Department of Energy might sound ludicrous, but it has an upside.